bodrick/awesome/README.md

 *   [EvotecIT/PSTeams](https://github.com/EvotecIT/PSTeams) - PSTeams is a PowerShell Module working on Windows / Linux and Mac.
 It allows sending notifications to Microsoft Teams via WebHook Notifications.
 It's pretty flexible and provides a bunch of options.
 Initially, it only supported one sort of Team Cards but since version 2.X.X it supports Adaptive Cards, Hero Cards, List Cards, and Thumbnail Cards.
 All those new cards have their own cmdlets and the old version of creating Teams Cards stays as-is for compatibility reasons.
 *   [EvotecIT/PSWinReporting](https://github.com/EvotecIT/PSWinReporting) - This PowerShell Module has multiple functionalities, but one of the signature features of this module is the ability to parse Security logs on Domain Controllers providing easy to use access to AD Events.
 *   [EvotecIT/PSWinDocumentation](https://github.com/EvotecIT/PSWinDocumentation) - PowerShell Module that creates Word/Excel/SQL documentation from Active Directory (AD), AWS, Office 365 and others.
 It's a work in progress!
-*   [MicrosoftDocs/windows-powershell-docs](https://github.com/MicrosoftDocs/windows-powershell-docs) - This repo is used to contribute to Windows 10, Windows Server 2016, and MDOP PowerShell module documentation.
 *   [Sycnex/Windows10Debloater](https://github.com/Sycnex/Windows10Debloater) - Script to remove Windows 10 bloatware.
 *   [Average-Bear/Configure-StigIIS](https://github.com/Average-Bear/Configure-StigIIS) -
 *   [microsoft/PowerStig](https://github.com/microsoft/PowerStig) - STIG Automation